 There may be times when the SLP is concerned that the parent is not, for whatever reason, following through consistently or providing appropriate support to the child at home.
 During such instances, a meeting without the child present and outside of scheduled therapy time may need to occur.
 It is important to sensitively and honestly share concerns for the child’s progress with the parent so that realistic understanding exists.
 The SLP may also need to provide referrals to other appropriate professional resources for specific children.
 For example, if the SLP suspects that the child has an underlying pervasive disability, disorder, or syndrome it would be important to refer the family to an appropriate developmental pediatrician or pediatric neurologist.

 Overall, it is in the best interest of the child when the SLP is able to involve the parent or caregiver as a partner in the therapy process.
 All efforts should lead to that hopeful result.
-New resources to aide families are becoming available and can be used to help facilitate their investment in speech therapy for the child (see the new video resource, Hope Speaks: An Introduction to Childhood Apraxia of Speech).
+New resources to aide families are becoming available and can be used to help facilitate their investment in speech therapy for the child.

 - The Importance of Parental Involvement in the Therapy Process by Ruth Stoeckel, M.A., CCC-SLP